robroooh/CarND-Behavioral-Cloning-P3/writeup_report.md

 The strategy used for deriving an architecture was to make the network that could predict the angle solely from an image.

 I did not start building the architecture from scratch.
-In fact, I used a cnn the base network as in the [nvidia's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+In fact, I used a cnn the exact same network as in the [nvidia's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 The main reasons I thought this model was appropriate are that: